VictorHazebrouck/jul-js/README.md

 into no build websites/microfrontends, with React-ish ergonomics, basically "for free" (<1kB lib bundle size).

-### Credits

-I'm a huge fan of the Alpine.js library by Caleb Porzio.
+And I'm a huge fan of the Alpine.js library by Caleb Porzio.
 This is probably all a big excuse for building a minimal version of it myself.

 ## Overview